NGWPC/ngencerf-server/README.md

    sudo mkdir /ngen-app
    sudo ln -s ~/noaa-owp /ngen-app
    ```
-   This environment is the hardest to set up because of the steps involved in installing ngen and ngen-cal, and is not recommended.
+   This environment is the hardest to set up because of the steps involved in installing ngen and cal-mgr, and is not recommended.

-2. DOCKER - ngen and ngen-cal are installed in a docker container.
+2. DOCKER - ngen and cal-mgr are installed in a docker container.
 This is the easiest for running locally.
 Follow these steps to pull the latest docker containers.

    1. If you don't have Docker installed, follow the instructions here: https://confluence.nextgenwaterprediction.com/display/NGWPC/AWS+Ubuntu+22.04+LTS+Workspace+for+Docker#AWSUbuntu22.04LTSWorkspaceforDocker-InstallDocker